Sebastian Jacoby: Early life and education

+Career

 Curling

 Jacoby competed for Germany in three World Junior Curling Championships on a team led by Sebastian Stock, winning bronze at the 1996 championships in Red Deer, Alberta.

 From 2007 to 2009, he represented Germany in three European Mixed Curling Championships, where he played as a second.
 Led by Rainer Schöpp, the team won bronze at the 2007 championship in Madrid and gold at the 2008 championship in Kitzbühel.
 He appeared a fourth time at the 2014 championship.

 Quizzing and television career

 Jacoby started his quizzing career at a pub quiz in an Irish pub, which opened in his home town, Oberstdorf, in 1996.
-Later he created and presented several pub quizzes in the Duisburg area.
+Later, he created and presented several pub quizzes in the Duisburg area.

-In 2011 he was a founding member of the Deutscher Quiz-Verein (German Quizzing Association).
+In 2011, he was a founding member of the Deutscher Quiz-Verein (German Quizzing Association).
 He continues to be one of the leading quiz championship players in Germany, having won the individual competition at the German Quizzing Championships at their inaugural edition in 2012, in 2014, and in 2024.
 He also has represented Germany as part of their national team at several European Quizzing Championships.

-In April 2012 he won the first edition of the ZDF TV show Der Super-Champion (now Der Quiz-Champion), winning €500,000.
+In April 2012, Jacoby won the first edition of the ZDF TV show Der Super-Champion (now Der Quiz-Champion), winning €500,000.

-Since 2013 he has appeared as one of the "chasers" (Jäger) on Gefragt – Gejagt, the German adaptation of the British game show, The Chase, where he is known as Der Quizgott (The Quizzing God).
+Since 2013, he has appeared as one of the "chasers" (Jäger) on Gefragt – Gejagt, the German adaptation of the British game show The Chase, where he is known as "Der Quizgott" (The Quizzing God).